KalabAmssalu/addisMusicApp/markdown.md

 ### Testing and Debugging

-- Write unit tests for components and Redux logic
+- Writing unit tests for components and Redux logic
 - Test UI functionality and behavior
 - Debug and fix any issues